ptse8204/ptse8204.github.io/_posts/2023-04-06-How-Realistic-Capital-Concerns-of-UCSD-Should-Put-More-Effort-of-Rethinking-Housing.md

 ---
 layout: post
-title: How Realistic Capital Concerns of UCSD Should Put More Effort of Rethinking Parking
+title: How Long-Term Debt of UCSD Should Put More Effort into Rethinking Housing
 subtitle: I tried to demonstrate with my horrible writing skills, of why UC San Diego is in a big risk of a financial fallout.
 cover-img: /assets/img/peppercanyon1.webp
 thumbnail-img: /assets/img/peppercanyon1.webp